SJÖGREN'S SYNDROME OVERVIEW

 Avoiding cavities — People with Sjögren’s syndrome are at increased risk for dental cavities.
 You should brush and floss after eating meals and snacks.
-You should visit your dentist at least every six months for a cleaning and evaluation.
+You should visit your dentist at least every six months for a cleaning and evaluation by a dentist.

 Toothpastes designed specifically for patients with dry mouth are available.
 These lack the detergents that are present in many types of toothpaste, which can irritate a dry mouth.
 Toothbrushes with special features that help clean between the teeth (including electric toothbrushes) may also help to keep the teeth clean.

 Toothpaste with fluoride (or a special fluoride rinse or varnish) may help to prevent cavities.
 A fluoride treatment after each dental cleaning may also be helpful.